mrevanngo/LOL-statistical-analysis/README.md

 1. **Games ending before 15 minutes**: Some professional games end in very fast stomps, technical difficulties, or forfeits, meaning 15-minute statistics never existed for these matches.

-2. **Data collection differences by league**: Some leagues may have incomplete data collection and different data collection methods.
+2. **Data collection differences by league**: Some leagues may have incomplete data collection and/or different data collection methods.

 ### Missingness Dependency